Elevation: 6,390 ft

 Park at a large shade tree along FSR-533 just after the road turns south and crosses Trapper Creek.
 There is a small meadow here and a pullout area to park.
 The elevation here is 5,340 feet.

-Hike very briefly southward on FSR-533 to an open grassy area where you can easily access Fall Creek (and ford it) with minimal brush.
-FSR-533 makes a sharp R/W turn here.
-Make your way through the field grass (cattle graze here) and ford the relatively shallow (but not jump-able) Fall Creek.
-Once on the south side of the creek, bushwhack SE up through a short section of not-too-difficult forest to reach open sagebrush terrain and a cattle fence above the forest line.
+Hike very briefly southward on FSR-533 to an open grassy area where you can easily access Fall Creek and ford it with minimal brush.
+FSR-533 makes a sharp right/west turn here.
+Make your way through the field grass (cattle graze here) and ford the relatively shallow Fall Creek.
+Once on the south side of the creek, bushwhack southeast up through a short section of not-too-difficult forest to reach open sagebrush terrain and a cattle fence above the forest line.

-Continue scrambling SE up the sagebrush slope to reach the now-obvious North Ridge of Peak 6390.
-Once on the easy, rounded ridge, grind your way S up the steepening ridge in open scrub, staying just L/E of the thick forest on the West Face.
-The open scrub to the L/E of the ridge crest is too angled to navigate quickly so work your way through scattered mountain mahogany and junipers on the ridge crest proper.
-The ridge soon bends R/SW and the forest gives way to open terrain.
-The final ridge section is a rockier scramble (gravel + embedded talus/scree) but is a cruise thanks to the short scrub.
+Continue scrambling southeast up the sagebrush slope to reach the now-obvious north ridge of Peak 6390.
+Once on the easy, rounded ridge, grind your way south up the steepening ridge in open scrub, staying just left/east of the thick forest on the west face.
+The open scrub to the left/east of the ridge crest is too angled to navigate quickly so work your way through scattered mountain mahogany and junipers on the ridge crest proper.
+The ridge soon bends right/southwest and the forest gives way to open terrain.
+The final ridge section is a rockier scramble (gravel and embedded talus/scree) but is a cruise thanks to the short scrub.
 The footing is reasonably firm as the slope has eased significantly by now.

-The ridge does a final jog L/SE to reach the high point.
+The ridge does a final jog left/southeast to reach the high point.
 The high point has a few large boulders positioned closely together.
-There were no signs of previous ascent, so I built a modest cairn atop the highest ground boulder.
-While there are many other nearby peaks/humps of higher altitude, Peak 6390 is a legitimate, ranked summit and is a worthy endeavor and quite a fun climb!
+There were no signs of previous ascent so I built a modest cairn atop the highest ground boulder.
+While there are many other nearby peaks/humps of higher altitude, Peak 6390 is a legitimate, ranked summit and is a worthy endeavor.
+It is quite a fun climb!